-The Company makes front and rear tyres for tractors and bias commercial tyres for trucks.
-Goodyear products meet the intended service life of the tyre and are also covered under warranty for any manufacturing related condition till the service life of the tyre.
-Endof-life tyres may be retreaded and/ or recycled similar to cured process waste.
+The Company manufactures front and rear tyres for tractors and bias commercial tyres for trucks.
+The Company's products meet the intended service life of the tyre and are also covered under warranty for any manufacturing related condition till the service life of the tyre.
+End-of-life tyres may be retreaded and/or recycled similar to cured process waste.

-- 2. For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product (optional) - (a) Reduction during sourcing/ production/distribution achieved since the previous year throughout the value chain?
+- For each such product, provide the following details in respect of resource use (energy, water, raw material etc.) per unit of product (optional) - (a) Reduction during sourcing/ production/distribution achieved since the previous year throughout the value chain?